ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 &quot;Having many things to write unto you, 1 would not
 write with ink ; but I trust to come unto you and
 speak face to face.&quot; From the above interview the
-marriage took place the ensuing week
+marriage took place the ensuing week.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:deu:batch_deu_kedavra_ver01:data:sn83025530:00271740220:1827073101:0123/pct:69.899103,59.375000,22.449552,14.565374/!600,600/0/default.jpg"/>
 </td>